le0kar0ub1/IWGrAPiC/README.md

 The goal of this installer is to minimize the side effects and the user job while installing and using a little library like GrAPiC.

-This installer is working for Linux machine only.
+This installer is working for Linux system only.

 ## Philosophy